Multi-Armed Bandits and Quantum Channel Oracles: Proof techniques and overview

 \subsection{Quantum channel oracles}

 In this section we consider the query complexity for the decision problem whether we are given an oracle as in \eqref{eq:def_F_i} or the trivial quantum channel.
 This is a simplified setting of the more general bandit problem.
 In fact, it corresponds to the special case that all mean rewards are $0$, except for one arm with mean reward $p$.
 Most of the work related to oracle query complexity has focused on oracles that act as a unitary map.
 There is a large body of research work on quantum channels also with a focus on quantum channel discrimination and general lower and upper bounds were derived \cite{channel_discrimination_old,channel_discrimination,channel_disriminate_ultimate}.
 However, the application of these general bounds is mostly targeted towards rather simple channels, in particular channels that implement error mechanisms present in quantum devices.
 Those general results are not directly applicable here, and we will consider bounds targeted at our specific setting.
 Phrased as above, the setting in this section essentially agrees with \cite{faulty_grover} where they considered the quantum search problem given an oracle with a certain failure probability $(1-p)$ (note that we exchanged $p$ and $1-p$ compared to their convention, which is more natural in our bandit setting).
 Their main result is that $N/p$ queries are required to identify $i$.
-In particular, no speed-up compared to classical algorithms is possible.
+In particular, no speedup compared to classical algorithms is possible.

 Below, we will sketch a different proof of their result because we believe it makes the main ideas slightly clearer and because the proof strategy is an important ingredient used in the proof of Theorem~\ref{th:main}.
 The intuition of the proof is that the progress we make is directly related to the decoherence of the state, as measured by its purity.
 As the purity is lower bounded, this gives us tight control of the progress.

 We could make the output space explicit by decomposing the work space $\mc{H}_A$ but this is not necessary.
 As above, we assume that we have oracle access to one of the quantum channels $\mc{F}_i(\rho)$ as in \eqref{eq:def_F_i} which we seek to identify.
-For convenience we define $\mc{F}_0=\mathrm{id}$.
+For convenience we define $\mc{F}_0=\id$.
 Then we have the following slightly extended version of Theorem~1 in \cite{faulty_grover}.